ngrx/platform/projects/ngrx.io/content/guide/data/index.md

 ## Creating entity data services

-NgRx Data handles creating, retrieving, updating, and deleting our data for us by extending `EntityCollectionServiceBase` in our service class.
+NgRx Data handles creating, retrieving, updating, and deleting data on your server by extending `EntityCollectionServiceBase` in your service class.

 <code-example header="hero.service.ts">
 import { Injectable } from '@angular/core';